A Complete Guide to Resource Planning: Benefits, Use Cases & Best Practices

 Best practices:

-Identifying resource gaps helps in proactively addressing potential shortfalls in skills or capacity.
+Identify resource gaps by conducting a gap analysis to uncover shortfalls in skills or capacity before they become blockers.
+It helps in proactively addressing potential shortfalls in skills or capacity.
 It prevents last-minute scrambling for resources and ensures the project is adequately staffed.

 Gap analysis helps in informed hiring decisions, training programs, or outsourcing decisions.